View on GitHub

 • Automation uses existing browser sessions (it does not perform new authentication).

-• If multiple GitHub pages are open, the first found button will be clicked.
+• If multiple GitHub pages are open, the first button found will be clicked.

 mkdir screenshots